 Resident Assistant (RA) Financial Aid

-When you live on-campus as an undergraduate, your financial aid package is based on the fact that you will be billed for room and board.
-As an RA, you will not be billed for room and board, so your financial aid will be adjusted based on this cost difference – that is, since you earn your room and board, you can’t also be awarded financial aid for it.
+When you live on campus as an undergraduate, your financial aid package is based on the fact that you will be billed for room and board.
+As an RA, you will not be billed for room and board, so your financial aid will be adjusted based on this cost difference – that is, since you earn your room and board, you cannot also be awarded financial aid for it.

 Put another way, financial aid is awarded based on a simple equation: